Hands Open

-"Hands Open" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released on 16 October 2006 as the third single of their fourth album, Eyes Open (2006).
+"Hands Open" is a song by Northern Irish alternative rock band Snow Patrol, released on 16 October 2006 as the third single of their fourth album, Eyes Open (2006).

 It received substantial radio play on modern rock radio, peaking at number 21 on the US Billboard Modern Rock Tracks chart.
 However, it did not cross over to any other radio formats, unlike the previous single, "Chasing Cars".

 The third verse references American indie-folk singer/songwriter Sufjan Stevens and the song "Chicago" with the lyrics "Put Sufjan Stevens on/And we'll play your favorite song/'Chicago' bursts to life/And your sweet smile remembers you."

 The song was featured in the PC game LMA Manager 2007.

 Two videos were shot for this song.
 The first one, released with the single, shows Gary Lightbody walking through a city and tearing holes on the landscape at certain points.
 Upon entering them, he joins the rest of the band as they play and sings one part of the song, before going out and walking a bit more until tearing another hole and rejoining the band, in a cycle which repeats a few times throughout the video.
-The second one, accompanying the Australian single release, consists of a series of clips of the band during an U.S. tour.
+The second one, accompanying the Australian single release, consists of a series of clips of the band during a U.S. tour.

 In Australasia, the cover art is identical to that of "Set the Fire to the Third Bar", due to the latter not being released as a single there.